 Now you are armed with the basic knowledge that you need to live well with bipolar disorder.
 This knowledge may even improve the well-being of those around you.
 Invite a friend to go for a jog, walk, or hike with you or maybe to a yoga or spin class.
 Share the knowledge and benefits of supportive relationships and taking care of your health.

 If you live with or are working with someone with Bipolar Disorder, we offer a Bipolar Awareness Training Course to help understand the causes and how to deal with the issue longer term.
 The course which lasts around 5 hours can be offered on-site or at one of our approved care training centres.
-For more information please fill in an enquiry form here – Bipolar training form.
+For more information please fill in an inquiry form here – Bipolar training form.